scalr-integrations/example-hostname-webhook/README.md

 This is an example Webhook integration that shows how to pull hostnames from an external system to assign them to your Scalr servers.

+This example webhook handler just generates a random string when Scalr requests a hostname.
+See the [webhook.py](webhook.py) file for additional details.

 ## Setup instructions

 The instructions below are written for RHEL 7 / Centos 7.
 Adapt as necessary for other distributions.